Track Progressive Web Apps with Google Analytics and Google Tag Manager

 Progressive Web Apps

-In this era of modern web, there are many new technologies that enable you to work towards improving user experience.
+In this era of the modern web, there are many new technologies that enable you to work towards improving user experience.
 You must have heard of or read about PWA (Progressive Web Apps) sites.
-It provides yours users an app like experience on their mobiles and also work offline.
-It has a magic master called “Service Workers” which makes it possible to load and store all the HTML, CSS and Javascript files on client’s browser in the first run itself and then requests for the data that needs to be updated from the website.
-With PWA, you get features like lower bandwidth usage, efficiency, well supported libraries and communities for implementations.
-What else you need?
+It provides your users with an app-like experience on their mobiles and also works offline.
+It has a magic master called “Service Workers” which makes it possible to load and store all the HTML, CSS, and Javascript files on the client’s browser in the first run itself and then requests for the data that needs to be updated from the website.
+With PWA, you get features like lower bandwidth usage, efficiency, well-supported libraries, and communities for implementation.
+What else do you need?

 Progressive Web Apps

-PWA sites, one page sites or Ajax based sites – we have invested our time and efforts to get the best GA implementations that supports all the Javascripts.
+PWA sites, one-page sites, or Ajax-based sites – we have invested our time and efforts to get the best GA implementations that support all the Javascript.
 You can make use of virtual pageviews to track dynamic pages.
 For detailed GA implementation guidelines, you can follow this link.

 ga('set', 'HitScope CustomDimension', navigator.onLine);